thealicja/rnn-for-amoc-instability/README.md

 * **Early warning:** Query the ESN as parameters drift to anticipate a tipping event.
 * **Scalability:** Great for parameter sweeps, Monte Carlo runs, or real-time systems.

-The ESN acts as a learned surrogate of the ODE system—capturing nonlinear transitions while being computationally cheap at run time.
+The ESN acts as a learned surrogate of the ODE system-capturing nonlinear transitions while being computationally cheap at run time.

 ## 🧩 Model Details